GabrielAiress/responsive-website/README.md

 # Responsive Camping Website
 ## [Watch it on YouTube](https://youtu.be/Sc4IDvESKHE?si=qXUDEaE3wuNpRXNn)
 ### Website build using
-- HTML CSS & JavaScript
+- HTML, CSS & JavaScript
-- Animations on images with Gsap
+- Animations on images with GSAP
-- Developed following Mobile First methodology
+- Mobile First methodology